elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 excerpt: >
   Learn how to use the Contex package to render server-side SVG charts that you can update in real-time with LiveView.
 ---

-## Intro
+This post is inspired by some of my work, together with [Bruce Tate](https://twitter.com/redrapids), on Pragmatic Bookshelf's upcoming book on LiveView.
+Elixir School is happy to be able to offer a give-away of a small number e-books once they are published, so stay tuned for updates!

 As LiveView matures it is becoming clear that it much more than just a tool for building real-time features in your web app.
 LiveView is a state management system for your single page app.
 Developers are increasingly reaching for LiveView to build and manage the complexities of a full-featured SPA.
-This is why, in the upcoming LiveView book that I'm collaborating on with Bruce Tate for Pragmatic Bookshelf, we're aiming to build out a diverse and robust set of features using LiveView.
+This is why, in our upcoming LiveView book, we're aiming to build out a diverse and robust set of features using LiveView.

 Once such common feature is that of a real-time admin-facing dashboard.
 Such dashboards often require data visualization and LiveView means we can offer data viz in real-time.
 In this post, we'll look at how to leverage the [Contex](https://github.com/mindok/contex) library for server-side SVG chart rendering.
 We'll render a Context chart in a LiveView and update our chart in real-time.
 Along the way, I hope you'll get excited about what you can do with LiveView, and what you can learn if you dive into our upcoming book.